HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Network Information API and Device Memory API Usage

-The [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) and [Navigator.deviceMemory](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/deviceMemory) offer an interface to JavaScript to gather device and connection information, similar in scope to those exposed with Client Hints.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API">Network Information API</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Navigator/deviceMemory">Navigator.deviceMemory</a> offer an interface to JavaScript to gather device and connection information, similar in scope to those exposed with Client Hints.

 #### Network Information API